- This event has passed.

-Waite Agriculture, Food and Wine Seminar Series
+Waite Ag, Food, Wine Seminar Series

+Please come along to this campus-wide seminar series.
 Come and hear about great science going on across the campus, up the road or across the sea!
 Expand your network and find new collaborators!

 Everyone is welcome to a shared morning tea (please bring your own coffee cup) following the seminar.

-WHEN: Thursday 25th October.
-10:30am Seminar, 11:15am morning tea
+WHEN: Thursday 12th March 2020.
+10:30am Seminar, followed by morning tea

 WHERE: Plant Research Centre Auditorium